iamvery/testing-workshop/doc/WORKSHOP.md

 ### Open Graph

-The [Open Graph Protocol][ogp] defines a way of relaying page information as a part of it's [meta][meta] data.
+The [Open Graph Protocol][ogp] defines a way of relaying page information as a part of its [meta][meta] data.
 The Rubygem `opengraph_parser` seems to fit the bill for parsing this information.
 Don't worry about the particular library too much.
 Given the right design, you can swap implementations in and out as you look for the best fit.

-Confirm `gem "opengraph_parser"` is in your `Gemfile` and `bundle install`.
+Confirm `gem "opengraph_parser"` is in your `Gemfile` and installed.
 Play around with it in the Rails console to see how it works:

 ```
 $ bin/rails console